wdani/laser-test-pattern-generator/docs/JSON_API.md

 - Trigger generation only after the user confirms settings.
 - Treat this command as the only JSON API command that writes files.
 - Surface generated output paths and warnings to the user.
+- Read generated paths from the returned `result` or `results` data.
+Do not infer an NC path from an MKS path, or an MKS path from an NC path.
 - Preserve backend overwrite behavior instead of implementing a separate frontend overwrite policy.